Teen shot and killed in Dodge County

 He says there is no further information about the shooting at this time.

-The Chauncey Police Department, Dodge County Sheriff's Office and the GBI are investigating the case.
+The Chauncey Police Department, Dodge County Sheriff's Office, and the Georgia Bureau of Investigation are looking into the case.

+GBI Special Agent Lindsey Wilkes says an autopsy will be done on Monday.

 The teen's name will not be released until the family is notified.